qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 ### Reading Material

 - <a href="https://qiushi-zhou.github.io/PDF/IMWUT-2023-RR.pdf">Reflected Reality: Augmented Reality through the Mirror</a>
-- <a href="https://qiushi-zhou.github.io/PDF/CHI-2023-Dance.pdf">Here and Now: Creating Improvisational Dance Movements with a Mixed Reality Mirror</a>
+- <a href="https://qiushi-zhou.github.io/PDF/CHI-2023-Dance.pdf">Here and Now: Creating Improvisational Dance Movements with an MR Mirror</a>
 - <a href="https://qiushi-zhou.github.io/PDF/DIS-2022-Movement.pdf">Movement Guidance using a Mixed Reality Mirror</a>

 ## Theoretical and Historical Reflections on Interaction Design Concepts and Principles